 Waking up in the morning with that tell-tale tickle in the back of your throat is enough to make you want to take a sick day with a Popsicle and some Jello.
 I absolutely hate having a sore throat.
 You can't effectively swallow, you can't eat, you can't drink anything without being constantly reminded that your throat is raw and reddened.

-Herbs that rock for helping to soothe sore throats
+Herbs that rock at helping soothe sore throats

 There are many options that can be used effectively to help soothe sore inflamed throats.
 Some of these herbs are also highly antiseptic and antibacterial, and can even help to boost your immunities to help you rid your body of illness faster.